 The key here is to send personalized updates that will benefit them.

 If you ever receive such regular updates, you will know how beneficial this information is.
 They can view everything instantly from your email update and need to go to the app.
 And if anything went wrong, they get updated instantly as well.

 5. Segment Your Email List

-You can have the same email sequence for onboarding email, but moving down the road.
-You should absolutely personalize the email message for different group of audience.
+You can have the same email sequence for onboarding emails, but moving down the road.
+You should absolutely personalize the email message for different groups of audiences.

-They all came in your email list as fresh audience.
+They all came to your email list as fresh audiences.
 You don’t know about them.
 But as you send more emails to them, based on their reactions you will slowly know what is the best method to interact with them.
 OR what message they will be happy to receive.

 We call this process email list segmentation.

 Segmentation allows you to send more targeted email campaigns, tailored to different interests and behaviours.
-People in your like are typically in one of these four stages.
+People in your life are typically in one of these four stages.
 Awareness, Interest, Desire, Action.

-People in each stage will have different trust to your business and hence, resonate with different message.
+People in each stage will have different trust in your business and hence, resonate with different messages.

-For instance, someone just signed up to your email list will be in the awareness stage.
-And they are more rejection on sales message.
-You should provide more values and build trust with them
+For instance, someone who just signed up for your email list will be in the awareness stage.
+And they are more rejected on sales messages.
+You should provide more value and build trust with them